AI in Cybersecurity: Empowering Huntsville’s Defense

 Adaptive Security Measures: Self-adjusting models that evolve as risks change.

-Behavioral Monitoring: Identity Risk and behavior analytics to detect insider threats.
+Behavioral Monitoring: Identity risk and behavior analytics to detect insider threats.

 These practices align with CISA’s AI security recommendations.

+FirstDefense.ai is pioneering next-gen cybersecurity powered by AI right here in Huntsville.
 Their platform integrates autonomous threat response, deep behavioral analytics, and intelligent deception systems to counteract AI-driven cyber attacks.

 As cyber threats evolve, FirstDefense.ai leads with innovation—making them a trusted partner for government, business, and research institutions alike.